The Arrangement and Ritual of the Earthly Sanctuary, 1-10

 The sacrifice of Jesus was moral.
 Animal sacrifice was mechanical; but Jesus’ sacrifice was made, through the eternal Spirit.
 This thing on Calvary was not a matter of prescribed ritual mechanically carried out; it was a matter of Jesus obeying the will of God for the sake of men.
 Behind it there was not the mechanism of law but the choice of love.

-Heb 9:15 For this reason Christ is the mediator of a new covenant, that those who are called may receive the promised eternal inheritance–now that he has died as a ransom to set them free from the sins committed under the first covenant.
+9:15 And so he is the mediator of a new covenant, so that those who are called may receive the eternal inheritance he has promised, since he died to set them free from the violations committed under the first covenant.

 A new covenant – ‘Christ’s atoning death ratified the inauguration of the new covenant, in which access to God under all circumstances is guaranteed by Christ’s one sacrifice that covers all transgressions (Matt.
 26:27-28; 1 Cor.
 11:25; Heb.
 9:15; 10:12-18).
 Those who through faith in Christ have “received reconciliation” (Rom.
 5:11) “in him… become the righteousness of God” (2 Cor.
 5:21).
 In other words, they are justified and receive the status of adopted children in God’s family (Gal.
 4:5).
 Thereafter they live under the motivating constraint and control of the love of Christ for them as made known and measured by the cross (2 Cor.
 5:14).’
 (Concise Theology)

-Heb 9:23 It was necessary, then, for the copies of the heavenly things to be purified with these sacrifices, but the heavenly things themselves with better sacrifices than these.
+9:23 So it was necessary for the sketches of the things in heaven to be purified with these sacrifices, but the heavenly things themselves required better sacrifices than these.

 It was necessary – because there is only one way, not many.
 As the previous verse has reminded us, ‘without the shedding of blood there is no forgiveness’.